Daiji256/upload-to-orphan-branch/README.md

 # daiji256/upload-to-orphan-branch

-Upload selected files to a Git orphan branch (a branch with no parents) so you can persist small generated artifacts (images, JSON, text) and reference them in Issues / PRs / other workflows.
+During a GitHub Actions workflow, this action uploads selected files to a Git orphan branch (a branch with no parents).
+It allows you to persist small generated artifacts (images, JSON, text) and reference them in Issues, PRs, or other workflows.

-A download action is available at [daiji256/download-from-orphan-branch](https://github.com/Daiji256/download-from-orphan-branch) and end-to-end usage examples are in [example](https://github.com/Daiji256/orphan-branch-upload-download-delete-examples).
+A companion download action is available at [daiji256/download-from-orphan-branch](https://github.com/Daiji256/download-from-orphan-branch).
+End-to-end usage examples are provided in [orphan-branch-upload-download-delete-examples](https://github.com/Daiji256/orphan-branch-upload-download-delete-examples).

 ## Why use an orphan branch

 - No history; artifacts stay isolated from main code history.
 - Persists while the branch exists (unlike cache or ephemeral workflow artifacts).
-- Easy to embed raw URLs in Issues / PRs / README.
+- Easy to embed raw URLs in Issues, PRs, or README.
 - Shared state across workflows without external storage.

 ## How it works